MelissaOzcan/EchoLab/README.md

 #### IMPORTANT

 You can access the deployed website by pasting the above URL in any browser.
-However, because the application is deployed to HTTP, and isn't authenticated using the SSL/TLS certificates, your browser will block the applications access to your microphone.
+However, because the application is deployed to HTTP, and isn't authenticated using the SSL/TLS certificates, your browser will block the applications access to your microphone, which prevents the audio call feature from working.

 (We bought a domain (echolab.site) and got valid SSL certificates (on the `nouman` branch), but weren't able to successfully deploy on HTTPS)

 To access the website and all of it's features, follow the below steps.

 (NOTE: The instructions below only work for Google Chrome.
 But this can also be done for Firefox and all other Chromium based browsers)

-Step 1:
+##### Step 1:

 Quit/Close the Google Chrome application if it is open.

-Step 2:
+##### Step 2:

 Find the location for Google Chrome in your file system.
 It can usually be found in these locations.

 For MacOS:
 ```bash
 "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"